-Spoon bread is a soft cornbread souffle loaded with cheddar cheese, corn and sour cream.
-Called spoon bread because it’s served with a spoon and eaten with a spoon.
+Spoon Bread is a soft cornbread souffle loaded with cheddar cheese, corn and sour cream.
+Called spoon bread because it’s served and eaten with a spoon.

 Click here to PIN on Pinterest.